 The project team has used a number of studies to identify the areas most vulnerable to the impacts of urban heat – those most likely to benefit from additional tree canopy – and streets with no or few trees.

-Planting will take place in streets and parks across our Local Government Area with a focus on Carlingford, Dundas, Oatlands, Rydalmere and Telopea.
+Planting will take place in streets and parks across our Local Government Area with a focus on Carlingford, Dundas, North Parramatta, Oatlands, Rydalmere and Telopea.

 For details on planting locations and trees selected, see the interactive map and our Parramatta Light Rail Tree Champions page.